Social welfare payments following a death

 Death of the person claiming a social welfare payment

-Some social welfare payments can continue after someone dies.
-That is, where someone who was getting a certain social welfare payment dies, their spouse, civil partner or cohabitant may get 6 weeks of this payment after the death.
-This will be paid at the same rate your late spouse, civil partner or cohabitant was getting.
+When someone who was getting a social welfare payment dies, their spouse, civil partner or cohabitant may get 6 weeks of this payment after the death.
+It will be paid at the same weekly rate your late spouse, civil partner or cohabitant was getting.

 - State Pension (Non-Contributory) or State Pension (Contributory)